 So, is your GMAT score good enough?
 To figure this out, you’ll need to ask yourself the following questions:

 - What MBA applicant group am I part of?

 Who you are matters because admissions decisions don’t follow a strict formula or algorithm based entirely on numbers.
 You need to evaluate your score in the context of your demographic profile.

 For example, if you’re a guy from India in the IT field who just spent the last five years sitting at a desk coding and crunching numbers, then you’re going to need a more competitive GMAT score than if you’re a gal from Chile who spent the last five years working for a energy-related nonprofit that shuttled back and forth between Tierra del Fuego and Antarctica.

 Again, even our Chilean social enterprising world explorer will need a score high enough to get her application looked at, but once she makes it past that point, she’ll have no trouble keeping their attention.

-It is possible to recover from a not-so-ideal GMAT score, but that is if the rest of your application is compelling and as close to flawless as is humanly possible.
+It is possible to recover from a not-so-ideal GMAT score, but that is if the rest of your application is compelling and as close to flawless as possible.